SexChrLab/Nasonia/README.md

 ### 4. Allele specific expression analysis

 For each sample, allele-specific expression (ASE) analysis was done on the reads aligned to the N. vitripennis reference, and on the reads aligned to the pseudo N. giraulti reference for comparison.
 Counts of reads covering biallelic heterozygous SNP sites were obtained with ASEReadCounter in GATK version 3.8 (Castel et al. 2015).
-Parameters ensuring adequate coverage (counts greater than 30) and filters for percent allelic bias were applied to investigate whether allele-specific expression occurs (Skelly et al. 2011).
+Parameters ensuring adequate coverage with a minimum mapping quality of 10, minimum base quality of 2, and a minimum depth of 30 were used.
+Only sites with a fixed difference between inbred VV and GG for both Clark and Wilson datasets were used for downstream analysis of allele-specific expression.

+To get ASE run first

 ASE_AvgREFs.r